ClickHouse/clickhouse-docs/docs/en/chdb/guides/clickhouse-local.md

 ---
-title: Using a ClickHouse Local database
+title: Using a clickhouse-local database
-sidebar_label: Use ClickHouse Local database
+sidebar_label: Use clickhouse-local database
 slug: /en/chdb/guides/clickhouse-local
-description: Learn how to use a ClickHouse Local database with chDB
+description: Learn how to use a clickhouse-local database with chDB
 keywords: [chdb, clickhouse-local]
 ---

 [ClickHouse Local](/en/operations/utilities/clickhouse-local) is a CLI with an embedded version of ClickHouse.
 It gives users the power of ClickHouse without having to install a server.
-In this guide, we will learn how to use a Clickhouse Local database from chDB.
+In this guide, we will learn how to use a clickhouse-local database from chDB.

 ## Setup